Ryukyo/graphql-typescript/README.md

 ## Getting Started

-:warning: `.env` file in root is required to fill the variables in `ormconfig.ts` and when using Docker.
-The data should match the connection strings in the `docker-compose.yml` file
+:warning: `.env` file in root is required to fill the variables in `ormconfig.ts` and when using Docker in the `docker-compose.yml` file.\
-The following format is used:
+The following format is used, but in the current setup only URL is important:

 ```
 SERVER_PORT =